Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

 V. Adding Filters

 1) First, add a time filter.
-I recommend only filtering by range.
+I recommend filtering by range only.
 Don’t remove certain hours, minutes.
 So you can prevent overfitting.
 As a rule, a momentum strategy is traded during active hours.
 MR strategies are usually used during hours of the calm market.

 2) Try to add other filters (trend-based, volatility-based).
 A robust filter can behave like this: